projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 on the RPMB partition in eMMC (or UFS, and NVMe storage).
 Details of how RPMB works are out of scope for this document.

-Since currently the eMMC in APL SoC platforms only has a single RPMB partition for tamper-resistant and anti-replay secure storage, the secure storage (RPMB) should be virtualized in order to support multiple guest User VMs.
+Since the eMMC in APL SoC platforms only has a single RPMB partition for tamper-resistant and anti-replay secure storage, the secure storage (RPMB) should be virtualized in order to support multiple guest User VMs.
 However, although future generations of flash storage